Mike Pompeo Says Ukraine, 2016 Election Interference, Should Be Investigated

 "A lot of it had to do, they say, with Ukraine," Trump said in a rambling interview that lasted nearly an hour.

 "They have the server, right?
-From the DNC ... they gave the server to CrowdStrike — or whatever it's called — which is a company owned by a very wealthy Ukrainian, and I still want to see that server" Trump said.
+From the DNC ... they gave the server to CrowdStrike — or whatever it's called — which is a company owned by a very wealthy Ukrainian, and I still want to see that server," Trump said.

 "You know, the FBI has never gotten that server.
 That's a big part of this whole thing.
 Why did they give it to a Ukrainian company?"